MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 }
 ```

-Based on the comments (`//`), the `Superposition` program allocates a qubit, applies an operation to put the qubit in superposition, measures the qubit state, resets the qubit, and then returns the result.
+Based on the comments (`//`), the `Superposition` program first allocates a qubit, applies an operation to put the qubit in superposition, measures the qubit state, resets the qubit, and finally returns the result.
 Let's break this program down into its components.

 ### User namespaces